Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

 Real estate needs many players and stakeholders, from architects and engineers to construction workers and utility agents.

-Leveraging from Startups & MSME sector:
+Leveraging from Startups and the MSME sector:

-Real-estate development needs many players and we have seen many startups and small companies coming out with some interesting and innovative building products that have many benefits over traditional products, especially in the environmental aspects.
-Therefore it is highly pertinent that infra companies and builders leverage the startups working in the green building segment.
+Real estate development requires many players, and we have seen many startups and small companies introduce innovative building products with many benefits over traditional products, especially in environmental terms.

 Wrapping Up